By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 4. Fight fair – do not criticize your partner.

 Many couples use a scorched earth approach to their disagreements.
 When there are conflicts limit your communication to the topic at hand.

 The goal should be to resolve the disagreement not to see how much damage you can inflict on your partner.
-Keep your comments to the behaviors you want the partner to change not global descriptions of their character.
+Keep your comments on the behaviors you want the partner to change not global descriptions of their character.